Aston Martin V12 engine: Overview

 The AML V12 has evolved over the years, with a number of power, torque, fuel efficiency, and emissions upgrades.
-In 2018, the design was significantly modified, with a reduction in displacement to 5.2 liters, and the addition of twin turbos.
+In 2016, the design was significantly modified, with a reduction in displacement to 5.2 litres, and the addition of twin turbos.
+This engine made its debut in the Aston Martin DB11.
+In 2024, the engine received multiple enhancements for the third-generation Aston Martin Vanquish, including a new, stronger block to cope with the extra output, larger turbochargers that spin 15% faster and at up to 15% higher compression, new camshafts, new cylinder heads and new intake runners.